Hunger and Hope: Lessons from Ethiopia and Guatemala

 Hunger and Hope Tours

-There are plenty of good organizations dedicated to giving concerned travelers from the developed world a firsthand look — and a first-class education — on the causes of extreme poverty, while demonstrating how smart, modern development work is making impressive gains in the fight against hunger.
+Plenty of good organizations out there are dedicated to giving concerned travelers from the developed world a firsthand look — and a first-class education — on the causes of extreme poverty, while demonstrating how smart, modern development work is making impressive gains in the fight against hunger.
 Here's one I'd recommend:

 The Center for Global Education and Experience (CGEE) at Augsburg University was instrumental in helping me and my film crew in Guatemala.
-(And I've personally taken five of their educational tours over the years.)
-Inspired by "Hunger and Hope" and wanting to offer a firsthand education experience on the road, CGEE is offering "Hunger and Hope in Guatemala" tours in October and November 2020 and April 2021.
-On this week-long tour, travelers will visit and experience many of the sites, projects, and people that I featured in my "Hunger and Hope" special.
+(I've taken five of their educational tours over the years.)
+Inspired by this "Hunger and Hope" TV special, and wanting to offer a first-hand education experience on the road, CGEE is offering week-long "Hunger and Hope in Guatemala" tours that let you visit and experience many of the sites, projects, and people that I featured in the special.
 To learn more, visit go.augsburg.edu/hope.